CodeDynasty-dev/codedynasty/posts/welcome.md

 # Welcome to CodeDynasty

 At CodeDynasty, we believe in the power of innovation using code.
-We're making considerable effort to build new free software and modernize existing ones, as well educating those who want to a step deeper into programming.
+We're making considerable effort to build new free software and modernize existing ones, as well educating those who want to go a step deeper into programming.

 ## What We Offer